Dr Iulian Chear

 Additional information

-The first session has a reduced fee (£30) to see how and if we can work together to improve your well-being.
+The first session is free to get to know each other and see how and if we can work together to improve your well-being.

 Bristol, Somerset, BS1